10 Questions to Ask Yourself in Making the Brand Decision

 10. But I’m a Solicitor or I’m an Architect?

 There is a tradition for solicitors, architects and similar professions to use their own name for branding.
 You may be building on a reputation to use it, but if its too long, or you are in a partnership, often just the surname might sound better followed by the word solicitor or accountants, or the two surnames together might work better, again qualified by the profession, solicitors, architects or accountants.
 Another idea might be to have a business name followed by a strapline, which includes your name.
-For example, a business name, followed by Fantastic Architecture with Josephine Bloggs.
+For example, Fantastic Architecture with (or by) Josephine Bloggs.